 This city located in the Canary Islands is a very popular gay destination year-round due to its mild, beach-friendly climate.
 The gay beach here is located at kiosk number 7 which can be found between the Faro de Maspalomas (the lighthouse) and Playa del Ingles.
 It’s a light 15 to 20-minute stroll to get to the beach either walking from the lighthouse along the shore or from the Riu Hotel.
 Feel free to take in the sun au naturel at this clothing optional beach.
 Loungers are also available at quite an affordable price of about €3.
 If you’re feeling frisky, you can head to the dunes behind the beach for some cruising.

 Have you tanned at any of these Spanish beaches?
 Where’s your favorite gay beach around the world?
+Talk to us on Pepo to learn more about our favorite gay beaches!

 Note: This article was sponsored by Visit Gay Spain, however rest assured all opinions are 100% our own and we would never sacrifice our integrity for a sponsorship.
 In fact, anyone that knows us well can attest to our love for Spain – a destination we would recommend to anyone.